google/gsocguides/pages/mentor/25-about_this_manual.md

 **Bart Massey**

-Bart Massey graduated Reed College in 1987 and spent two years as a software engineer at Tektronix, Inc.  He received his this MSc in Computer Science from University of Oregon in 1992 and his PhD in 1999 for work with the Computational Intelligence Research Laboratory there.
+Bart Massey graduated Reed College in 1987 and spent two years as a software engineer at Tektronix, Inc. He received his MSc in Computer Science from University of Oregon in 1992 and his PhD in 1999 for work with the Computational Intelligence Research Laboratory there.
 Since then, Bart has taught at Portland State University, where he is currently an Associate Professor, and for the Oregon Master of Software Engineering program.
 Bart is Secretary of the X.Org Foundation Board; his current research interests include open tech, software engineering, desktop interfaces and state space search.

 <http://www.cs.pdx.edu/~bart>